 The fee-based firm is engaged in a number of financial industry activities aside from providing investment advisory services.
 Its advisors may be separately licensed as representatives of affiliated broker-dealer Capital Management Securities, and they may receive compensation for securities transactions.
 Additionally, staff members at the firm are also partners of the accounting firm CMA Tax and they may receive separate compensation for providing accounting services.
 Advisors may also earn additional compensation as licensed insurance agents.
-However, the firm is a fiduciary, binding its employees to always act in clients' best interests.
+However, the firm is a fiduciary, which means its employees must always act in clients' best interests.

-Capital Management Associates, Inc. Background
+Capital Management Associates Background

-Capital Management Associates, Inc. Investing Strategy
+Capital Management Associates Investing Strategy

 The firm uses a wide range of investment types and strategies in its client portfolios.
 More specifically, it will utilize long-term purchases, short-term purchases and option writing.